 Instructions

 - Chop and peel the pumpkin to roughly 1 inch pieces.
-Take two cups of such pieces. (roughly 220 grams)
+Take two cups of such pieces.

-- Discard the stringy inner portion. (you can save the pumpkin seeds, wash and dry them and use as a a snack or as additions to other recipes)
+- Discard the stringy inner portion.
+(You can save the pumpkin seeds, wash and dry them and use as a a snack or as additions to other recipes)

 - Cook these pieces in a pressure cooker adding 3 cups of water.
 Turn off the heat after 2 whistles.
 Allow the pressure to release naturally.
-While the pumpkin is cooking, you can slice the nuts and powder the green cardamoms in a mortar, grate the nutmeg and keep them ready.

 - You can also cook the pumpkin in an open pan, to do this, simmer in a pot of water until soft.